cran/parsnip/man/rmd/mlp_brulee.md

-This model has 6 tuning parameters:
+This model has 7 tuning parameters:

+- `epochs`: # Epochs (type: integer, default: 100L)

 - `hidden_units`: # Hidden Units (type: integer, default: 3L)

+- `activation`: Activation Function (type: character, default: 'relu')

-- `penalty`: Amount of Regularization (type: double, default: 0.0)
+- `penalty`: Amount of Regularization (type: double, default: 0.001)

-- `epochs`: # Epochs (type: integer, default: 100L)
+- `mixture`: Proportion of Lasso Penalty (type: double, default: 0.0)

 - `dropout`: Dropout Rate (type: double, default: 0.0)

 - `learn_rate`: Learning Rate (type: double, default: 0.01)

-- `activation`: Activation Function (type: character, default: 'relu')

 The use of the L1 penalty (a.k.a. the lasso penalty) does _not_ force parameters to be strictly zero (as it does in packages such as glmnet).
 The zeroing out of parameters is a specific feature the optimization method used in those packages.